RyanOatmeal/RyanOatmeal/README.md

 # Hi there!

-This is my computer "base" where I keep a specification of my tech stack in form of a set of nixos files and sh helper scripts.
+This is my computer "base" where I keep a specification of my tech stack in the form of a set of nixos files and sh helper scripts.
 I run everything here on a ThinkPad T16.

 # Requirements